mthiim/GeneCrypt/README.md

  ![Sequence diagram](resources/SequenceDiagram.png)

 ## About the author
 My name is Martin Thiim.
 I hold an M.Sc. in Bioinformatics (2007) and a B.Sc. in Computer Science and Mathematics (2005).
-I work as a lead architect on Denmark's eID system NemID and on the successor system MitID.
-I believe the protection of genetic data is an excellent use case for confidential computing since it's an area where the data processed is highly sensitive but where raw access to the whole data is rarely required by patients or doctors.
-Usually, some specific information is sought and this information can be produced by executing an algorithm on the raw data.
-This execution might well take place inside an enclave, under the permission and control of the end-user.
+I work as principal architect in Nets / Nexi.
 [LinkedIn profile](https://www.linkedin.com/in/martinthiim)